MobiSurvStd/MobiSurvStd/docs/src/format/trips.md

 - **Type:** UInt8
 - **Guarantees:**
-  - The value is not null.
+  - The value is not null when `main_mode` is not null.
   - The value is positive.
   - The value is equal to the number of legs in `legs.parquet` for that trip.